ISC2 CISSP

 Analysis

 Vulnerability management analysis meetings must take place at least monthly.
-Vulnerability management analysis meetings must include the appropriate individuals so that all device types with outstanding vulnerabilities with a CVSS number greater than 0 or rated as ‘high’ or ‘critical’ can be discussed.
+These meetings must include appropriate individuals to discuss all device types with outstanding vulnerabilities with a CVSS number greater than 0 or rated as 'high' or 'critical.'

 A monthly process must exist to list identified vulnerabilities mapped to specific business-critical services.